wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-deploy/includes/resource-account.md

 ![Standard versus Premium licenses](../media/standard-premium-license.png)

 > [!IMPORTANT]
-> Every Teams Rooms device requires its own unique resource account.
+> Every Teams Rooms compute module requires its own unique resource account.
 You cannot share a resource account across multiple rooms.
 If you do, only one of those accounts will be able to join a meeting and other rooms with the same account will not be able to join any meetings at the same time.

 - If you use Skype for Business on-premises, you'll need to assign an Enterprise Client Access license, and if you intend to use Enterprise Voice features of Skype for Business, you'll need to add a Plus Client Access license.
 - It's recommended that you create the account well in advance of hardware installation.
 This is because you may need to open tickets within your IT organization to have them created.
 You also need to test and review to make sure the accounts were set up correctly.

-If your environment is configured to use modern authentication, Microsoft recommends that you enable it for the resource account.
+- If your environment is configured to use modern authentication, Microsoft recommends that you enable it for the resource account.
 You can use Intune conditional access policies to help control and limit what the resource account has access to.
 For example, you can limit the account to only sign in on a given subnet.

+> [!IMPORTANT]
-All credentials are secured on the device through a physical TPM chip and are stored in the Windows Vault. *Physical TPM chips are required on all compute modules used by Teams Rooms*.
+> All credentials are secured on the device through a physical TPM chip and are stored in the Windows Vault.
+Physical TPM chips are required on all compute modules used by Teams Rooms.
+>

 ## What is the workflow for creating a resource account?